dgatf/usb_library_rp2040/README.md

 - Double buffered.
 - Interrupt driven.

-It is compatible with the [SDK](https://raspberrypi.github.io/pico-sdk-doxygen/) and [Arduino](https://github.com/earlephilhower/arduino-pico).
+It is compatible with the [SDK](https://raspberrypi.github.io/pico-sdk-doxygen/).

 ## Limitations